JamesMakela/kivy_stuff/pong2/README.md

 # Improvements

-- None yet
+- Made it an actual game, with a start and an end.
+  - The game contains a modal with a start and a quit button
+  - The game ends when one player achieves a certain score.
+- Demo mode game play when the game hasn't started yet.

 # Todo Items

-- Make it an actual game, with a start and an end.
-  The game might contain a modal button that starts a game, and the game could end when one player achieves a certain score.
-- While we're at it, a Quit button would be nice.
 - Right now the ball speeds up as the game progresses.
   This is most likely a side-effect of the paddle collision behavior, but it does make the game more interesting.
 But if the ball goes